-Revenues: The 2021 budget projects operating revenues of \$39.38 million.
-69 percent of projected 2021 operating revenue is from marine, terminal and rail operations, and 31 percent from is commercial, industrial property leases, rail and facilities.
+Revenues: The 2022 budget projects operating revenues of \$42.71 million.
+69 percent of projected 2022 operating revenue is from marine, terminal and security, and 31 percent from is commercial, industrial property leases, rail, and facilities.

-Non-operating revenues include property tax in the amount of \$12.25 million.
+Non-operating revenues include property tax in the amount of \$12.65 million.
 Property tax receipts will be used for debt service payments on general obligation bonds, capital projects and environmental remediation.
-The non-operating budget also includes \$2.94 million of other contributions and grants awarded for waterfront related projects.
+The non-operating budget also includes \$2.20 million of other contributions and grants awarded for waterfront related projects.

-Expenses: The 2021 budget projects operating expenses of \$32.66 million, a slight decrease over the estimated 2020 operating expense forecast.
-This decrease is mainly due to the decrease in operating revenue and related expense.
-Other expense reductions are related to pay off and refunding debts.
-The 2021 non-operating expenses include debt service of \$10.58 million and continuing costs for environmental remediation of \$1.14 million.
+Expenses: The 2022 budget projects operating expenses of \$36.87 million, a slight increase over the estimated 2021 operating expense forecast.
+This increase is mainly due to the increase in terminal operating revenue and related expense.
+The 2022 non-operating expenses include debt service of \$10.74 million and continuing costs for environmental remediation of \$1.23 million.

-Capital Improvement Program (CIP): The 2021 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of over \$8.94 million in the economic development, expansion and renewal of port facilities.
-32 percent of the capital budget is allocated for maintaining port infrastructure and IT systems.
-45 percent is allocated for waterfront projects.
+Capital Improvement Program (CIP): The 2022 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of over \$23.37 million in the economic development, expansion, and renewal of port facilities.
+39 percent of the capital budget is allocated for Terminal Rehabilitation and Improvement Projects (TRIP).
+22 percent of the capital budget is allocated for maintaining port infrastructure and IT systems.
+15 percent is allocated for waterfront projects.
 The remainder of the capital budget is allocated to various environmental, facility and terminal improvements.

 Conclusion: Despite the challenging realities of today's global economy, the Port of Vancouver remains committed to its vision and mission.
-The port's leadership is confident that the plans outlined in the 2021 budget will help the port and region remain financially strong, competitive and successful.
+The port's leadership is confident that the plans outlined in the 2022 budget will help the port and region remain financially strong, competitive, and successful.